• Martin Pipe Conditional Jockeys H'cap Hurdle

 • Evidence

 2024 - Front five in the market fill the first five places.
 The front three in the market fill the 1-2-3.
-All are novices.
+All were novices.
 First four home pulled away from the rest.
 It will be interesting to see how the changes affect this.
 Gordon Elliott trains his 3rd winner in eight renewals.
 Did saddle seven runners.
 Danny Gilligan had already ridden over 40 winners (Irish flat and jumps).
 Had won a Galway Plate on Ash Tree Meadow.
 Better Times Ahead had been beaten 5 lengths by Slade Steel in a December Navan G2 over 2m 4f.
-Tbh, there was other graded form amongst fancied horse.
+Tbh, there was other graded form amongst fancied horses.
 Waterford Whispers (2nd and fav) had been all the rage on the Preview Nights.
 Winner came form the Navan Novice 20th January, same race as Banbridge.
 BHA 140, 6lbs higher than Irish mark.

 2023 - JP finishes the Festival with a double as Aidan Kelly stylishly gets Iroko up the hill.
-A bit outpaced but had the stamina to burn.
+A bit outpaced but had stamina to burn.
 A first win for Oliver Greenall and Josh Guerriero.
-At time of writing (Feb '24) Young Kelly yet to have another ride for the stable.
+At time of writing (Feb '26) young Kelly yet to have another ride for the stable.
 Nice to see JP continuing to patronise many trainers.
 Like all the Britsh trained winners of this, Iroko had already been plying his trade that season in handicaps.
 Had run the previous season in the G1 Chepstow Juvenile Hurdle.
 Carried 11-5.
-Nicky Henderson second with No Ordinary Joe.
+N Henderson second with No Ordinary Joe.
 The Gigginstown connection contnued with Cool Survivor being punted down to 5/1 co fav.
 15th.
 11 of the 23 Irish trained, best Paul Gilligan's Buddy One in 3rd.
 Langer Dan won the Coral Cup instead.

 2022 - Poor oul Langer Dan.
 Comes back.
 Well, there can't be another Galopin Des Champs in the field this year.
 No, but you can get brought down early.
 Whole world knew, after a gentle pipe opener at Taunton.
 7/2f.
 Then won at Aintree.
 Dan always says 'a spring horse.'
 At the business end of this race Banbridge and Cobblers Dream pulled away from the rest.
 Joseph's horse just kept on a bit more strongly than the pride of the Case yard.
 Langer Dan immediate 8/1 fav for 2023.